dantleech/blog/source/_posts/2018-10-14-rephpactor.md

 to step jumping".
 Things get even more interesting at the language-server level.

-It would be easy to create for example a PHPStan extension for the language server (and fulfil the APIs for diagnostics) or a `php-cs-fixer` extension (and fulfil the APIs for code formatting).
+It would be easy to create for example a PHPStan extension for the language server (and fulfil the LSP APIs for diagnostics) or a `php-cs-fixer` extension (and fulfil the LSP APIs for code formatting).
 It would even be possible to add completors based on existing tools (such as [Psalm](https://getpsalm.org/)).

 The most important thing is, that by removing pretty much _everything_ from